-Final rant – There was a (small) section of her writing that did not sit well with me – it felt a teeny tiny bit – elitist.
-However, this could be just me, as I am overly sensitive to this.
+And finally, there was a (small) section of her writing that did not sit well with me at all – it felt a teeny tiny bit elitist.
+However, this could just be me, as I am overly sensitive to this.

 From my extended rant, you may think that I really disliked the book, but it is not so; there was much to love too.

-The one thing that stood out (more than others) about this book is how much I could relate to her.
+But I think above all else, the one thing that stood out to me about this book is how much I could relate to her.
 I mean, this is Twinkle Khanna – she is born to two very famous film stars, and married to an equally famous one; not someone you would normally think you can identify or empathize with, and yet she pulls it off.

 There were some parts where she was being her whimsical self, and wasn’t trying to be funny, and those were some of my favorite parts.

-There were also some segments that were very contemplative; some of them struck a chord with me.
+There were also some segments that were very contemplative; and they truly struck a chord with me.

-I would recommend this.
-It is a light-hearted fun read.
-We all need a book which helps us to de-stress, and puts a smile on our face.
-That is exactly what this book did for me.
+I would definitely recommend this book.
+It is a light-hearted, fun read.
+And sometimes we all need a book which helps us to de-stress, and puts a smile on our faces, right?
+Because that is exactly what this book did for me.